versatica/mediasoup/doc/Building.md

 ### `make clean-all`

-Cleans all objects and binaries, including those generated for library dependencies (such as libuv, openssl, libsrtp, etc).
+Cleans all objects and binaries as well as `meson` and `ninja` installed in local prefix with pip.

 ### `make xcode`